buihdk/ecommerce-demo/client/README.md

 ## Additional implementation
 - [x] Implement a Not Found page for incorrect URLs
 - [x] Implement a View button to navigate to Item Detail page from Item List page
+- [x] Implement ErrorBoundary to render a fallback UI
 - [ ] Implement navigation bar
 - [ ] Implement search box for filtering in Item List page
 - [ ] Implement categories for filtering